Thursday, March 26 UPDATE

 Our shop is normally very touch-friendly but we cannot safely provide that level of service at this time.
 We also cannot maintain the required 6 feet of social distance with more than one customer in our small space.

 Therefore, we are kindly asking customers in need of retail/repair services to schedule an appointment by phone (208-806-2111) or email (email@example.com).
-We’ll ask which products/services you’re interested in so we can prepare for your visit ahead of time.
-When you arrive at the shop, the front door will be open and you will be asked to wait in a dedicated space.
-Products will be brought to you and handled by staff - no browsing will be allowed.
+Please reserve appointments for business that cannot be carried out via other methods, such as dropping off or picking up service work.
+No browsing will be allowed.
 Please refrain from touching any product that you are not purchasing.
-Checkout will be completed via our touch-free credit card payment terminal - no cash payments will be accepted.
+Checkout will be completed via our touch-free credit card payment terminal.

 2) Taking Extra Precautions with Service Work